crits/pycrits/README.md

 This is currently very minimal.
 It only supports GETs.
 I'll write docs once things become stable, but for now here is some basic usage:

+You will need the Requests Python module to use this.

 ```
 from pycrits import pycrits